 If a grammar-focused method works better for you, or you’re more interested in reading and writing than speaking, a grammar or vocabulary book may work for you.
 As far as resources I recommend, I like Assimil (again), the Routledge Grammar Books, and some of the books in the Practice Makes Perfect series.
 I also really like Schaum’s grammar books.

 There are also dual-language books that come with one language on one side and another on the other (or one language printed immediately under the other).

 If you’re at the intermediate or advanced level, you can try diving right into foreign language books, translating words you don’t know as you come across them (or after you finish each passage).
 Starting out with easier texts (like Dr. Seuss) and then transitioning into more complex texts (Harry Potter then even texts by native speakers on more complex topics).

 If gamification methods work best for you (or you just enjoy earning points for your efforts or playing games), some of the online tools available may work for you.
 I personally like Drops, Memrise, and LingQ.

 You can also go with a good phrasebook to help you build a foundation in any language.
 The Lonely Planet series is pretty good, but if you’re just getting started, almost any one will do.

-If you’re looking for more recommendations and reviews, you can check out my favorite language learning resources here.
-I’ve also created resource pages for each language I am studying.
-You can check out the pages here – French, Italian, German, Mandarin, Japanese, Spanish, Russian, Breton, Korean, and Croatian.
+I’ve started to create resource pages for each language I am studying.
+You can check out the pages here – French, Italian, German, Mandarin, Spanish, Breton, Russian, Japanese, Korean, and Croatian.

 What materials do you use to study and practice the languages you’re learning?
 I’d love to hear about them in the comments!